 --understand better the relationship of these novels to such historical and cultural topics as gender and class;

---demonstrate ability to write clearly and effectively about novels and to improve written work following constructive feedback.
+--demonstrate ability to write and speak clearly and effectively about these novels and to improve your writing and speaking following constructive feedback.

 Required texts (all Penguin paperbacks) and dates for class discussion:

 Defoe, Moll Flanders: August 19, 24, 26, 31

 Fielding, Joseph Andrews: September 2, 7, 9, 14